PhillipFeiDing/cs3600-intro-to-AI/README.md

     - Designing a Heuristic for Solving Eating All Dots Problem Using A*
     - Suboptimal Search to Eat All Dots by Greedy Method
     - Mini Contest: Approximate a Short Path to Eat All Dots

+**Score: 23/20** full credit including extra credit!

+## Project II

+### Markov Decision Process

+#### Value Iteration & Q-learning

+- valueIterationAgents.py
+    - implementing value iteration algorithm to solve fully observable MDPs
+- qlearningAgents.py
+    - implementing q-learning algorithm to solve partially observable MDPs

+*A large part of this project involves interactions of the agents in the grid world in which the actions they take are stochastic.
+Afterwards, the MDP model solved using q-learning is applied in the real pacman game to solve tiny maze problems with one ghost.*

+**Score: 22/20** full credit including extra credit!